salvadorjesus/CircadApp/README.md

 # CircadApp
 App for the “street circus” Circada Festival celebrated annually in Seville.
 Written in .Net Maui.

+The original idea was to provide the user an app where they can have the festival schedule and artist information.
+However, this was solved by embedding the website of the festival, saving a lot of development time.
+We then used the saved resources to develop a quiz about street circus that is having a good reception among its aficionados.

+We are currently measuring the app engagement and planning where to go next.
 # Video
 A demo video: